 This committee will solicit and evaluate applications and select recipients for internal grants such as the Master Teaching Program and Master Scholarship Program.
 This committee will also solicit applications or nominations, evaluate responses, and select recipients for campus-wide faculty honors and awards.
 Awards to be included are the Distinguished Teaching Award, Distinguished Scholarship Award, and Distinguished Service Award.
-The results of this committee's work are sent to the vice president for academic affairs.
+The results of this committee's work are sent to the provost and vice president for academic affairs.

-1) TF
+- 1) TF

-16; one elected from each college and university studies; three previous winners of the Distinguished Teaching Award; three previous winners of the Distinguished Service Award; three previous winners of the Distinguished Scholarship president for academic affairs; dean of graduate studies
+16; one elected from each college and university studies; three previous winners of the Distinguished Teaching Award; three previous winners of the Distinguished Service Award; three previous winners of the Distinguished Scholarship Award - 2) AD 3; director of sponsored programs; associate vice president for academic affairs; dean of graduate college